Lersgeeb/AutoHashcat/README.md

 We can skip stages of the process using [q].
 AutoHashcat will just proceed to the next battery of cracking.

+We can modify the script to add or remove masks and rules as needed.

+I have made an effort to order the rules and masks in order of execution time.

-Feel free to fork the script and make it better!
+Feel free to fork the script and make it better or add your own masks and rules!

 ![AutoHashcatDemo](https://user-images.githubusercontent.com/17464377/141667814-7d8495b2-0640-4500-8c64-3685a3452eae.PNG)